 Each Failure Condition is defined using ANDs and NOTs of up to 96 signals, coming from the External Status (32 signals) and from the Command Status Panel (64 signals).
 To define the Failure Conditions the user can take all the information from the Command Status panel.
 This Command Status panel is a subset taken from the Control Status Panel.
-User must select which control signals from the Control Status Panel.
-User must select which control signals from the Conditions, Failure Conditions and Success Conditions, and create in this way the Command Status Panel.
+User must select which control signals from the Control Status Panel are important and needed to define the Operation Conditions, Failure Conditions and Success Conditions, and create in this way the Command Status Panel.
 This may include up to 64 signals from the Control Status Panel.
 User can also use 32 predefined signals from a panel call External Status panel (because it contains signals from other modules (Protection and Communication) not from the Control Module.